It Takes A Village Birth + Family Support LLC

 birth - postpartum - adoption - infant bereavement

 centered in oak park, il :: nurturing throughout the chicagoland area

 Our studio is located at:

-Our doulas undergo a nine-month training with Doula Trainings International, an incredibly welcoming and inclusive educational program for birth workers.
+Our doulas have undergone lengthy trainings with Doula Trainings International, an incredibly welcoming and inclusive educational program for birth workers, as well as DONA International, the world’s first, largest and leading doula certifying organization.
 So you can better understand what we value and hold dear, allow us to share DTI's Compass of Care, as well as a fabulous video from their I Am Doula campaign.